 R-factor = thickness in inches / K-factor

 Keep in mind that these factors are specific to the materials being measured.
-For instance, if you take two pieces of batting that are rated at R 11 and put them together, you won’t get R 22 coverage.
 Understanding the ins and outs of the factors that help describe how effective insulation material is will go a long way to helping make the buying process easier.